shreyansh26/Red-Teaming-Language-Models-with-Language-Models/README.md

 | Phi-1.5B     | 0.11%     |                     |                                  |

 The questions, answers and toxicity scores can be found in the [artifacts](artifacts/) directory.

+For inference, I have used [vLLM](https://github.com/vllm-project/vllm) (which is awesome!) for GPT2-XL, Llama-2 and Pythia to speedup the generation process.
+Phi-1.5 is currently not supported.